nishitanand/image-relighting-diffusion/albedo/relightingDataGen-parallel/PIPELINE_SUMMARY.md

 **Your understanding:** ⚠️ **PARTIALLY CORRECT** - "adds degradations to it"
 - You said "adds degradations" which is correct
 - But "degradation" here means **new lighting**, not corruption/noise
-- The IC-Light paper uses "degradation" to mean "altered illumination"
+- "Degradation" here means "altered illumination"

 **Key file:** `src/stages/stage_3_shadow.py`